Tax Filing in 2026: A Guide for Individuals and Businesses

 Common Challenges for New Yorkers

-One of the biggest challenges is residency.
-Many people move in and out of New York each year, sometimes for work, sometimes for family reasons.
-If you live in another state but spend significant time working from New York, the state may still treat you as a resident for tax purposes.
-This can create unexpected tax bills.
-We remember a client who thought moving to New Jersey solved the problem, but since he still worked several days a week in Manhattan, New York continued to tax part of his income.
+Many people move in and out of New York each year.
+If you live in another state but spend significant time working from New York, the state may still treat you as a resident for tax purposes — creating unexpected tax bills.

 How a CPA Firm Helps Simplify the Process

 Ready to simplify your taxes this year?
-Let’s talk – contact@blancpeak.com
+Let’s talk.
+Contact us at contact@blancpeak.com.